Build a RAG from

 Answer rules

-- Accuracy and traceability matter
+- Citations and traceability matter

-- Answers based on internal truth
+- You want answers based on internal truth

-- Tasks are narrow and pointer stable
+- The task is narrow and stable

 How to evaluate RAG quality